vadubey78945-spec/ros-mcp-server/README.md

 ### 3. If not running locally, configure IP

 - If the MCP server and rosbridge are running on the same machine, skip this step.
-- If rosbridge is on another machine, this MCP server contains a tool to dynamically set the target IP.
+- If rosbridge is on another machine, use the MCP servers tool to dynamically set the target IP.

 Example:
 ```plaintext
 My IP is 100.xx.xx.xx.
 Connect the ROS MCP server to 100.xx.xx.xx port 9090.
 ```

-You can also optionally edit `server.py` and update the following values:
+You can also optionally edit `server.py` and update the following default values:

 - `LOCAL_IP` (default: `'localhost'`)
 - `ROSBRIDGE_IP` (default: `'localhost'`)